Newbridge, Edinburgh

+Newbridge is a village in the civil parish of Kirkliston, west of Edinburgh in Scotland.
+It formerly belonged to Midlothian, but it has been on the western fringe of to the City of Edinburgh since 1975.
+The original village consists of a small crossroads settlement to the east of the eponymous New Bridge, which spans the River Almond.
+Around it is a confusion of roads and industrial estates converging on the Newbridge Roundabout, the meeting point of the M8 and M9 motorways.

 Newbridge (including Ratho Station) had a total population of 1,074 at the 2011 Census based on the 2010 definition of the locality.

 Archaeology

 Excavations in advance of a phased commercial development in 2007 and 2014 by AOC Archaeology revealed human activity in Newbridge from the Mesolithic to the medieval period.
 Radiocarbon dating put the earliest human activity in the area at 6640–6230 BC.
 There was a scatter of domestic settlement in the Middle Bronze Age (radio carbon dates of 1700-1200 BC) and pre-Roman Iron Age.
 They also believe there may be the remnants of a barrow cemetery.
 The archaeologists also identified a section of Dere Street, a Roman road.
 Finally, there was evidence that the area was farmed in the 11th to 12th centuries and in the 13th to 14th centuries AD, a pattern reflected in other medieval settlement in the Lothians.

 Newbridge Chariot

 The remains of an Iron Age chariot burial were found near the Bronze Age burial mound at Huly Hill, Newbridge, in advance of development at the Edinburgh Interchange.
 The chariot was the first of its kind to be found in Scotland.